rickstaa/panda-autograsp/docs/source/install/install.rst

 .. warning::

-    As ROS melodic is the recommended version the instructions below are for ros Melodic.
+    As ROS melodic is the recommended version, the instructions below are for ROS Melodic.
     Change melodic to kinetic in each command if you want to use ROS kinetic.

 Python